stijn-dejongh/lovecraft_public_domain/raw_converts/ph.md

 But my host seemed to relish the view as much as I disliked it.

    "What d'ye think o' this--ain't never see the like hereabouts, eh?
-When I see this I telled Eb Holt, &lsquo;That's suthin' ta stir ye up an' make yer blood tickle!'
+When I see this I telled Eb Holt, "That's suthin' ta stir ye up an' make yer blood tickle!'
 When I read in Scripter about slayin'--like them Midianites was slew--I kinder think things, but I ain't got no picter of it.
 Here a body kin see all they is to it--I s'pose 'tis sinful, but ain't